-B201 combines the lectures of B200 with a laboratory section.
+This course combines the lectures of B200 with a laboratory section.
 Students will participate fully in B200 and, as well, complete laboratory sessions to complement lecture material.
 Students may receive credit for only one of B200 or B201.

 B225: Microbiology